Meet the YUWO Scholars

 June will be well-positioned to advance health equity, combining clinical insight with strategic public health initiatives.

-Anne has been a dedicated pediatric nurse for the last eight years.
+Nguyen has been a dedicated pediatric nurse for the last eight years.
 She has shown remarkable confidence, professionalism, and a deep commitment to patient-centered care throughout her career.
-With support from YUWO, Anne will continue studying to become a Nurse Practitioner.
+With support from YUWO, Nguyen will continue studying to become a Nurse Practitioner.

 Cheryl